cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 there is a set of test vectors for the protocol when run the OPRF, VOPRF, and POPRF modes.
 Each test vector lists the batch size for the evaluation.
 Each test vector value is encoded as a hexadecimal byte string.
-The label for each test vector value is described below.
+The fields of each test vector are described below.

 - "Input": The private client input, an opaque byte string.
 - "Info": The public info, an opaque byte string.
-Only present for POPRF vectors.
+Only present for POPRF test vectors.
 - "Blind": The blind value output by `Blind()`, a serialized `Scalar` of `Ns` bytes long.
 - "BlindedElement": The blinded value output by `Blind()`, a serialized `Element` of `Ne` bytes long.
 - "EvaluatedElement": The evaluated element output by `BlindEvaluate()`, a serialized `Element` of `Ne` bytes long.
-- "Proof": The serialized `Proof` output from `GenerateProof()` (only listed for verifiable mode test vectors), composed of two serialized `Scalar` values each of `Ns` bytes long.
-Only present for VOPRF and POPRF vectors.
+- "Proof": The serialized `Proof` output from `GenerateProof()` composed of two serialized `Scalar` values each of `Ns` bytes long.
+Only present for VOPRF and POPRF test vectors.
-- "ProofRandomScalar": The random scalar `r` computed in `GenerateProof()` (only listed for verifiable mode test vectors), a serialized `Scalar` of `Ns` bytes long.
-Only present for VOPRF and POPRF vectors.
+- "ProofRandomScalar": The random scalar `r` computed in `GenerateProof()`, a serialized `Scalar` of `Ns` bytes long.
+Only present for VOPRF and POPRF test vectors.
-- "Output": The OPRF output, a byte string of length `Nh` bytes.
+- "Output": The protocol output, a byte string of length `Nh` bytes.

 Test vectors with batch size B > 1 have inputs separated by a comma ",".
 Applicable test vectors will have B different values for the